Data & insights

 A Just Transition

-Coal and oil phase out will lead to job losses across Europe and globally.
+Coal and oil phaseout will lead to job losses across Europe and globally.
 At the same time, there is huge job potential in decarbonising energy systems.
-Europe has a leadership position to become an exporter of many technologies that are needed for the transition.
-By moving quickly, we can leverage this potential and create high-quality jobs in manufacturing gas technologies for decarbonisation.
+From its position of leadership, Europe can become an exporter of many of the technologies that are needed for the transition.
+With quick action, we can leverage this potential and create high-quality jobs manufacturing decarbonising gas technologies.
+Eurogas works with the trade union associations EPSU and IndustriAll Europe to manage the changes ahead.
+Our recent study looked at the reskilling and upskilling needs of the gas sector and provides insight into related barriers across Europe’s regions.
+We now want to move to the next stage and proceed to an EU Framework Agreement for a Just Transition.